 Blogger was originally created by Pyra Labs in 1999, but was later purchased by Google in 2003.

-At one time, it was a very popular way to start a blog.
+At one time, it was a very popular way to start a blog on a budget.
 Today, not so much.

 While there are multiple options for customization with Blogger, it doesn’t have the sophistication of more modern blogging sites.